task-lights

 The Bottom Line

-Optimal task illumination levels through the use of desktop or under-cabinet task lights will help improve user ergonomics, reduce operating cost and increase worker performance.
+Optimal task illumination levels through the use of desktop task lights will help improve user ergonomics, reduce operating cost and increase worker performance.

 Achieving proper light levels